opennetsci/resources/README.md

     Evaluating a data management plan
     Explaining how Open Data can be applied in your field of research

+For an extensive list of resources for Open Science see: [OpenScience MOOC](https://opensciencemooc.eu/resources/#)

 ## For OpenCode
 [Zenodo](https://zenodo.org/)
 Zenodo in a nutshell